adobe/spectrum-css-grid/README.md

 ```

+### A CSS Grid Primer

+The magic of CSS Grid is that once Spectrum sets up the underlying structure of the container, you are free to do whatever you want with standard CSS properties.
+To learn about how to work effectively with the grid, watch Rachel Andrew's quick video tutorial series: https://gridbyexample.com/video/

 ## Learn More
 For [general information](https://git.corp.adobe.com/Spectrum/README) about the projects in this org, how to communicate with the development team, where to file issues, or how to contribute, please check out the generic [Spectrum/README](https://git.corp.adobe.com/Spectrum/README) information.